-#1 Updated by David van der Spoel over 12 years ago
+#1 Updated by David van der Spoel about 13 years ago

 It does normally, except that your simulations are so long that the precision of the floating point numbers is not enough to recognize the time stamps on the frames.
 This can probably be fixed only by introducing a new energy file format with double precision numbers for times and long ints for step number (we will soon reach more then 4e9 time steps as well).

 However if you can show some example where this happens with energy files and not with e.g. xtc files I can have another look at it.

-#4 Updated by David van der Spoel over 12 years ago
+#4 Updated by David van der Spoel about 13 years ago

 Fixed in CVS by comparing the time differences in first and second frames to the timestep rather than the precision of the float values.
 Note that there still are these comparisons (with GMX_REAL_EPS) present when using the begin and end options.
 These have not been changed for now.